nasser40/Final/README.md

 ## Setting Up

-First: Download XAMPP from here :[XAMPP](https://www.apachefriends.org/index.html)
+First: Download XAMPP from here :[XAMPP](https://www.apachefriends.org/index.html).

+Second: Clone this repository, and move the PHP pages to the following location in your computer:

+C:\xampp\htdocs

+This file location includes all the developed web pages.

+Third: Right click on any page and open it with your web browser.

+Forth: Change the URL From

+file:///C:/xampp/htdocs/(your page name).php

+TO

+localhost/(you page name).php

 ##